rishikesanr/Sports-Prediction-Analytics/README.md

 # English-Premier-League-Analytics
-The idea is to understand the sentiment of fans in twitter before and after top EPL matches using hashtags.
-For instance, Liverpool vs Manchester City (#LIVMCI, #YNWA, #Haaland etc)
+Scrapping EPL Soccer/European Football data based on match hashtags from Twitter.
+Subsequently, after tidying the data, build a high level analytics insights on the data collected.

-Follow these steps for data scrapping from Twitter
+Follow these steps for data scrapping from Twitter (TBU).

 1. Go to the github remote directory
 2. source ./analytics/bin/activate #Activate the Python env